 System Disruption: BALM empowers participants to challenge and disrupt unhealthy food systems by choosing to bake nutritious bread and sharing these healthier alternatives with others.

-In short, the BALM awards are about empowering individuals to become agents of change in their own lives and in their communities, using the power of baking as a catalyst for healthier lifestyles and systems
+In short, our awards which are supported by amazing bakers like Adam Pagor at Grain and Hearth Bakery, are about empowering individuals to become agents of change in their own lives and in their communities, using the power of baking as a catalyst for healthier lifestyles and systems